 This is especially true since there are policies and rules through ICANN (The Internet Corporation for Assigned Names and Numbers) and American Registry for the Internet Numbers (ARIN) that need to be followed when transferring the addresses.

-Five Steps to buying IPv4 Addresses
+Five Steps to buying IPv4 Addresses Block

 - Pre-approval. –ARIN, RIPE and/or APNIC presently have additional space specifications.
 Provide your current address usage data and projected growth rates.